 Things To In Richmond Indiana On A Weekend Getaway

 Richmond is a city bursting with beautiful works of art that pairs perfectly with its historic town.
-Friendly locals create a welcoming atmosphere that captivates visitors encouraging them to explore all that their hometown has to offer.
+Friendly locals create a welcoming atmosphere that captivates visitors and encourages them to explore all their hometown offers.

-From popular festivals like The Meltdown Ice Festival to beautiful waterfalls.
-Discover all the great things to do while visiting the hidden gem that is Richmond, Indiana.
+From popular festivals like The Meltdown Ice Festival to beautiful waterfalls, discover all the great things to do while visiting Richmond, Indiana, a hidden gem.

-A special thanks to the Wayne County Tourism Board for sponsoring this great trip so that we could share it with you.
-As always opinions are my own.
+Thanks to the Wayne County Tourism Board for sponsoring this great trip so we could share it with you.
+As always, my opinions are my own.

-Located in Wayne, County Indiana, Richmond is located in Eastern Central Indiana along the Ohio border.
+Located in Wayne County, Indiana, Richmond is in Eastern Central Indiana along the Ohio border.
 It is roughly an hour and a half drive from my hometown of Cincinnati.
 Richmond is also home to the Richmond Municipal Airport.

 Hit the Trail

 There is a diverse selection of exciting trails to hit while exploring Richmond, Indiana.
-Culinary trails tempt the palettes of visiting foodies while cultural trails highlight the historical and artistic side of Richmond.
+Culinary trails tempt the palettes of visiting foodies, while cultural trails highlight Richmond’s historical and artistic side.
 There is the perfect trail waiting for you to discover.

 Heartland Wine and Ale Trail

-Sip your way through local wineries and breweries located throughout Eastern Indiana and even Western Ohio.
-There are eleven stops along the trail that will take you from a scenic vineyard in the country to an upbeat coffee shop in the heart of Richmond.
+Sip your way through local wineries and breweries throughout Eastern Indiana and Western Ohio.
+The trail has eleven stops, from a scenic vineyard in the country to an upbeat coffee shop in the heart of Richmond.
 It’s a great way to explore the area while tasting the local specialties.
-Print out a copy of the Heartland Wine and Ale Trail and start planning your adventure today.
+Print out a Heartland Wine and Ale Trail copy and start planning your adventure today.

 Mural Trails

-The local art scene found in Richmond is quite impressive.
+Murals In Richmond INRichmond’s local art scene is quite impressive.
 Local artists create moving murals bursting with color, detail, and artistic expression.
-There are more than 80 murals found throughout the city and Wayne County which seem to pop out of nowhere.
-From an old fire station to a storage container public art is everywhere you look.
+More than 80 murals seem to pop out of nowhere throughout the city and Wayne County.
+From an old fire station to a storage container, public art is everywhere you look.

 Discover more fun outdoor things to do in Richmond Indiana.